keanetay624/gds-assignment/README.md

   - only up to 2 decimal places allowed
   - only one decimal point is allowed

 If the file passes these validation checks, employees within the file not in the system will be inserted, and existing employee information will be updated.
+Just like for salary filtering, a snackbar notification will popup after file upload to show success or failure message.

 <p align="center" width="100%">
     <img width="60%" src="images/upload-employee.PNG">